miayam/cms/README.md

 2. Follow the [Stack Auth documentation](https://github.com/stack-auth/stack-auth) for client integration.

 3. Create a new project in the Stack Auth Dashboard for your application.

+## 🌱 Setting Up Strapi

+_Step-by-step instructions for setting up and running Strapi will be provided soon._

+## 🧩 Strapi Plugins

+### Diajar Notes
+_A clean, intuitive note-taking plugin inspired by Simplenote, Notion, and Gutenberg._

+### Jamhook
+_Automate the regeneration of your static sites with seamless integration to Netlify, Cloudflare Pages, and Vercel._